hkatomed/Oguro2025/README.md

 To analyze the motif hits per gene basis, commands in CDSlen_scripts were executed.
 For motif distribution analysis, commands in motifDistribution_scripts were executed.
 For read length analysis, length_start_top50.pl, made by Yuanhui, was used.
+To analyze motif enrichment, scripts in motifHits were executed.